Continuing Education Activity

 Calcium carbonate is indicated for low serum calcium conditions, such as osteoporosis, osteomalacia, hypothyroidism, hypoparathyroidism, pseudohypoparathyroidism, DiGeorge syndrome, kidney dysfunction, pancreatitis, rheumatoid arthritis, Fanconi syndrome, pregnancy, nursing mothers, post-menopausal women, and while using certain medications.
 The medications that require concurrent calcium supplement use include:

-As an antacid, calcium carbonate is indicated for use in heartburn caused by gastroesophageal reflux disease (GERD), NSAID upper gastrointestinal mucosal damage, duodenal and gastric ulcers, biliary reflux, stress gastritis exocrine pancreatic insufficiency, bile acid-mediated diarrhea, Non-ulcer dyspepsia, and urinary alkalization.
-Like aluminum and magnesium salts, calcium carbonate increases gut motility and also has indications for use in constipation treatment.
+As an antacid, calcium carbonate is indicated for heartburn caused by gastroesophageal reflux disease (GERD), NSAID upper gastrointestinal mucosal damage, duodenal and gastric ulcers, biliary reflux, stress gastritis exocrine pancreatic insufficiency, bile acid-mediated diarrhea, Non-ulcer dyspepsia, and urinary alkalization.
+Like aluminum and magnesium salts, calcium carbonate increases gut motility and has indications for constipation treatment.

-Calcium carbonate is also indicated for use in the treatment of hyperphosphatemia seen in chronic kidney disease, as a phosphate binder, as a way of treating overdose by causing urinary alkalization, and as a prophylactic treatment in pregnant patients before birth to prevent aspiration pneumonitis.
+Calcium carbonate is also indicated for use in treating hyperphosphatemia seen in chronic kidney disease, as a phosphate binder, as a way of treating overdose by causing urinary alkalization, and as a prophylactic treatment in pregnant patients before birth to prevent aspiration pneumonitis.

 Calcium absorption occurs in the small intestine by active transport dependent on Vitamin D and diffusion.
 The fractional calcium absorption, the amount of calcium absorbed over the amount ingested, changes throughout life, being highest in infancy, early puberty, and last two trimesters of pregnancy for women and steadily declining as an individual progresses into old age with a marked decrease starting after menopause for women and late '50s for men.